 “You are stressed.”

-But you happen to be driving by a barbecue restaurant, and realize you could totally go for some ribs right now.
+But you happen to be near a barbecue restaurant, and realize you could totally go for some ribs right now.
 That will make you feel better.
 And it’s not technically cheating.
 As you head home, still licking the sweet sauce from your fingers, you feel as though you’ve made a decent compromise.

 Finally you end up grabbing a package of Oreos during your weekly grocery.
 It falls into your cart with zero resistance.
 Once it’s there you have second thoughts about it, but you’re already rationalizing.
-The demons communicate through feelings, the rationalizations come from you.
+The demons communicate with feelings, the rationalizations come from you.

 “I know I shouldn’t be doing this, but I’ll get right back on track tomorrow.”